HynekS/grid-toggler/README.md

 ## Prerequisites

-The script is written in ES6, hence it will work only on browsers which supports it's (pretty basic) features.
+The script is written in ES6, hence it will work only on browsers which supports its (pretty basic) features.

 ## Installing